Carl-Julius Cronenberg

-Carl-Julius Cronenberg (born 30 July 1962) is a German politician of the Free Democratic Party (FDP) who has been serving as a member of the Bundestag from the state of North Rhine-Westphalia since 2017.
+Carl-Julius Cronenberg (born 30 July 1962) is a German politician of the Free Democratic Party (FDP) who served as a member of the Bundestag from the state of North Rhine-Westphalia from 2017 to 2025.

 Early life and career

 Cronenberg studied economics in Lausanne.
 Since 1991 he has been managing partner of Julius Cronenberg Sophienhammer, JCS, based in Arnsberg-Müschede.

 Political career

 For the 2017 federal elections, Cronenberg competed in the Hochsauerlandkreis constituency and finally moved into the 19th German Bundestag via the North Rhine-Westphalia state list of the FDP.
-He is a member of the Committee on Labour and Social Affairs and a deputy for the Committee on European Union Affairs.

-In addition to his committee assignments, Cronenberg has been a member of the German delegation to the Franco-German Parliamentary Assembly since 2022.
+In parliament, Cronenberg was a member of the Committee on Labour and Social Affairs and a deputy for the Committee on European Union Affairs.
+In addition to his committee assignments, he was a member of the German delegation to the Franco-German Parliamentary Assembly since 2022.